 Source: MichaelJLocke

 He didn’t design for just one type of client.
-He designed affordable housing for everyday families and he also designed for Hollywood icons like Frank Sinatra, Lon Chaney, Lucille Ball and Dezi Arnez to name a few.
+He designed affordable housing for everyday families and he also designed for Hollywood icons like Frank Sinatra, Lon Chaney, Lucille Ball and Desi Arnaz to name a few.
 He helped shape the elegance of Los Angeles itself, including work on the legendary Beverly Hills Hotel, even contributing to its iconic signature identity.

 His range alone is extraordinary.